rockandruby/shopping_cart/README.md

  You can override views and layout for shopping cart by generating them to your project with 'rails g shopping_cart:views'.

+ Also, you're able to use discount for your cart.
+Just create the proper discount, for example:
+ShoppingCart::Discount.create(code: 'verification code', amount: 10), where amount is percentage.
+If you don't need discount ability, delete the proper button from view.

 I18n:
  Run 'rails g shopping_cart:translate' to generate internationalization file to your app.